vtenfys/notion-linux/README.md

    nvm install node
    ```

    You can also use your system package manager, although this may not install the latest version.
+NPM needs to be version 7 or newer.

 2. Install other packages required for building the app.